acgodson/kite/README.md

-# 🪁 Kite Finance x Wallet Extension
+# 🪁 Kite Finance x Wallet

-Building an Automatable Savings Account on Lightlink
+Building an Automatable Savings Account on Lightlink   - [Video 🎥 ](https://vimeo.com/909847825)

 The Kite is a central hub for managing different savings strategies and pools.
 It allows users to create savings pools based on predefined strategies, opt into these pools with specific tokens, and manage deposits automatically.